gyk/new_mime_guess/README.md

 changes, but my main reason for creating it is to fix some gaps/issues I've identified with its MIME/extension associations while writing [fif](https://gitlab.com/lynnesbian/fif).

-As of 3.0, the minimum supported Rust version is **1.40**.
-Additionally, the functions marked as deprecated in mime_guess' 2.0 release have been removed, along with the `pub extern crate mime` declaration, meaning that you can no longer `use new_mime_guess::mime`; if you want to use the [`mime`](https://crates.io/crates/mime) crate, you must add it as a direct dependency.
+As of 4.0, the minimum supported Rust version is **1.48**.
+3.0 can be used if you require support for Rust 1.40.
+Additionally, as of 3.0, all functions marked as deprecated in mime_guess' 2.0 release have been removed, along with the `pub extern crate mime` declaration, meaning that you can no longer `use new_mime_guess::mime`; if you want to use the [`mime`](https://crates.io/crates/mime) crate, you must add it as a direct dependency.

+See [the changelog](https://github.com/Lynnesbian/new_mime_guess/blob/master/CHANGELOG.md) for more information on changes.

 The original README is preserved below.